MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/device-manager-details-tab.md

 ---
 title: Device Manager Details tab
-description: Device Manager Details tab
+description: Device Manager Details tab displays information useful to driver developers and testers, and aids Microsoft Customer Support Services (CSS) in diagnosing customer problems.
 keywords:
-- Device Manager WDK , Details tab
+- Device Manager WDK, Details tab
 - firmware revision numbers WDK Device Manager
 - revision numbers WDK Device Manager
-- Details tab WDK Device Manager ms.date: 04/20/2017
+- Details tab WDK Device Manager ms.date: 12/05/2022
 ---

 # Device Manager Details tab

-Device Manager provides a **Details** tab for each device.
-This tab displays lots of information useful to driver developers and testers, and aids Microsoft Customer Support Services (CSS) in diagnosing customer problems.
+Device Manager provides a **Details** tab for each device in the Properties dialog for that device.
+This tab displays information useful to driver developers and testers, and aids Microsoft Customer Support Services (CSS) in diagnosing customer problems.
 The tab's page displays [device identification strings](device-identification-strings.md), together with device and driver configuration information that can be useful when you debug drivers.

-## Viewing a device's Details tab

-The details tab is enabled by default.
-To enable this tab, set the user environment variable DEVMGR_SHOW_DETAILS to 1.
-After you set this environment variable, the **Details** tab of the device will be available in Device Manager.
-To permanently set a user environment variable, use the **Advanced** tab of the system property sheet.

 ## Providing firmware revision numbers for the Details tab